 4. Blanchardstown Centre

 Another one of Dublin’s largest shopping centers, this one is located in County Fingal.
 The expansive Blanchardstown Centre features as many as three retail parks including a fashion park that has the likes of TK Maxx and 53 Degrees North.
 In case you have energy to spare after all the shopping, you can indulge your energy in the Leisureplex entertainment centre and then wind down with a film of your choice at the Odeon cinema.
+There’s no better place to shop for a casual or festival attire than one of Dublin’s biggest commercial spots!

 Address: Blanchardstown, Dublin 15, Ireland